 If spraying manually, be careful not to pump too much air into the tank.
 The greater the pressure, the higher the rate at which the pesticide comes out of the container.
 This can cause the pesticide to splashback off hard surfaces and get onto your skin, where it may be absorbed into your body.

-Spraying at too high of pressure causes you to dispense pesticide much faster as well which adds to the cost of any treatment you’re doing.
+Spraying at too high of a pressure causes you to dispense pesticide much faster as well, which adds to the cost of any treatment you’re doing.

-If the pressure of your sprayer is too high, you have less control over your pesticide, and it can end up in places you don’t want it to go.
+If the pressure of your sprayer is too high, you can’t control your pesticide, and it can end up in places you don’t want it to go.
 Many pesticides can be extremely harmful to non-target organisms like fish or honey bees.
 It’s very important to make sure anything you spray doesn’t end up going down the drain or contaminating the water source.

 3. Adjust the Nozzle

 Most sprayers come with an adjustable nozzle.
-By twisting the nozzle, you can change the spray pattern to best suite your needs.
+By twisting the nozzle, you can change the spray pattern to best suit your needs.
 Different spray patterns are useful for different types of applications.
-For instance:

-• A thin pin stream gives a narrow and highly targeted stream that is great for applying to narrow gaps such as cracks and crevices.
-Keep in mind that the smaller the pin stream, the higher the pressure will be as the liquid gets forced out of a smaller hole.
-This can be useful for achieving greater penetration of an underground ant colony or a wasp nest but you need to be more careful for splashback.
+- A thin pin stream gives a narrow and highly targeted stream that is great for applying to narrow gaps such as cracks and crevices.
+Keep in mind that the smaller the pin stream, the higher the pressure as the liquid gets forced out of a smaller hole.
+This is useful for achieving greater penetration of an underground ant colony or a wasp nest, but you need to be more careful for splashback.

 4. Applying the Pesticide

-Finally it’s time to spray!
+Finally, it’s time to spray.
 Where you’re spraying the pesticide is going to depend on what pest you’re trying to control.
-I’d highly recommend looking at our pest specific guides for those tips, which you can easily find in the menu bar or by searching the site.
+I’d highly recommend looking at our pest-specific guides for those tips.
+You can easily find them in the menu bar or by searching the site.

 Application Safety Tips

 Always wear safety equipment when applying any pesticide.
-At the minimum, this should include gloves that are rated to stand up to pesticides and I always recommend glasses/goggles too.
+At the minimum, this should include gloves that are rated to stand up to pesticides, and I always recommend glasses or goggles too.

 Be aware that some oil-based pesticides can easily dissolve latex gloves.
 You should also wear long sleeves and pants to protect your skin.
 Skin absorption is the most common way that people end up sick from pesticide usage.

-A respirator or mask will help to protect your lungs, but make sure you use one that’s appropriate for the pesticide you’ve chosen.
-A dust mask won’t do much to prevent inhalation of pesticide vapor, and you’re better off with a proper respirator that uses canister filters.
+A respirator or mask will help to protect your lungs, but make sure you use one that’s suitable for the pesticide you’ve chosen.
+A dust mask won’t stop you from breathing pesticide vapor, and you’re better off with a proper respirator that uses canister filters.

 Never spray directly above your head.
 What goes up must come down.
-If you need to spray an area above you, you should get a ladder and make sure to stand to one side so that dripping pesticide won’t fall down on you.
+If you need to spray an area above you, get a ladder and make sure to stand to one side so dripping pesticide won’t fall down on you.

 You should avoid spraying on a windy day as well.
-Wind can carry pesticides a long way from where you intended to apply them, and this can damage the environment.
-Make sure the pesticide stays where you want it to go by only spraying on calm days with winds of no more than a couple of miles per hour.
+Wind can carry pesticides a long way from where you intended to apply them.
+This can damage the environment.
+Make sure the pesticide stays where you want it by spraying on calm days with winds of no more than a couple of miles per hour.

 5. Cleaning Up